 The Act also permits qualified wildfire distributions to be made from October 8, 2017 to December 31, 2018.
 Generally, a qualified wildfire distribution must be made to an individual who:

 A participant can take a qualified wildfire distribution of up to $100,000.
 Qualified wildfire distributions are not subject to the 10% early withdrawal penalty, can be recontributed within a three-year period, and are included in income ratably over three years.

 In addition to permitting qualified wildfire distributions, the Act also permits participants who took distributions for home purchases in the California wildfire disaster area to recontribute those distributions if the purchase was cancelled due to the wildfires.
 Finally, the Act increases the plan loan limit from $50,000 to $100,000 for affected individuals and permits an extended repayment period.

 Plan sponsors who wish to take advantage of the wildfire relief provisions will need to amend their plans in order to do so.

-If you have any questions about the Act, or need more information concerning our practice, please contact a member of our Employee Benefits Practice Group listed in the right-hand column of this page.
+If you have any questions about the Act, or need more information concerning our practice, please contact a member of our Employee Benefits Practice Group listed below.